-Unfortunately, excessive overtime is not uncommon, especially during peak seasons.
-The tight planning of orders that have to be completed in a given period of time favours high levels of overtime.
-In addition, the widespread system of payment by quantity or quota and not by time, which indirectly motivates and sometimes obliges employees to work a lot of overtime and does not grant them overtime pay.
-An ageing workforce and the lack of young skilled workers also favour excessive overtime, as there is simply a lack of trained staff.
+Unfortunately, excessive overtime is not can also increase the risk of gender-based uncommon, especially during peak seasons. violence and female workers who refuse to The tight planning of orders that have to be work overtime are at higher risk of retaliation. completed in a given period of time favours high levels of overtime.
+In addition, the Approach: To determine the causes of the widespread system of payment by quantity overtime, we conduct a survey of the factory or quota and not by time, which indirectly management and analyze the results.
+If the motivates and sometimes obliges employees cause of the overtime is related to structural to work a lot of overtime and does not grant conflicts, we liaise with management to them overtime pay.
+An ageing workforce identify possible improvements.
+If the cause and the lack of young skilled workers also is within our direct sphere of influence, we initiate corrective measures. favour excessive overtime, as there is simply a lack of trained staff.